Pauan/Immutable/doc/doc.rst

     Dict removeAll() -> Dict

-  Returns a new Dict_ with no keys/values.
+  Returns a new Dict_ with no keys / values.

+  This does not mutate the Dict_, it returns a new Dict_.

   This function runs in ``O(1)`` time.

-  This does not modify the Dict_, it returns a new Dict_.

   This function is useful because it preserves the sort of a SortedDict_: